Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/Use-TextFormatter-Serilog.md

 This template uses the format provided by the **Serilog** library, you can find more details on how to create your specific format:
 [Formatting Output](https://github.com/serilog/serilog/wiki/Formatting-Output)

 The sinks available in API Publisher are Console, File, and Aws CloudWatch.
-Some of these sinks has compatibility with the default output template, but in some cases, that doesn't work like the Aws CloudWatch sink.
-If you run into this problem, we provided our TextFormatter which is similar to the default.
+Some of these sinks have compatibility with the default output template, but in some cases that doesn't work, for example the Aws CloudWatch sink.
+If you run into this problem, we provide our TextFormatter which is similar to the default.
 Here we are going to see how to use it:

 ## How to use it in the AWSCloudWatch: